hessammehr/hessammehr.github.io/CV.md

 </div>

 <div class="intro-box">
-I lead an interdisciplinary research group that reimagines and recombines the fundamental building blocks of practical chemistry — reagents, media, and energy — to create new paradigms for chemical synthesis and discovery.
-Using a broad toolbox of ideas and techniques spanning synthetic chemistry, computer science and programming languages, signal processing and statistics, and aerosol science.
-Pioneered the first programmable aerosol reactor.
+I lead an interdisciplinary research group with the aim of reimagining the fundamental building blocks of practical chemistry — reagents, media, and energy — to devise new paradigms for chemical synthesis and discovery.
+We draw on a broad toolbox of ideas and techniques spanning synthetic chemistry, computer science and programming languages, signal processing and statistics, and aerosol science.
 </div>

 ## Employment